Home

 Rachel's Question: If my husband and I own the house (both making mortgage payments/both on the loans), can I put the house up for sale without his permission?
 Neither of us can afford to keep it, but he won't even agree to sell it before we can agree on custody.

-Brette's Answer: You should not list the home until a decision has been made.
+Brette's Answer: The house can't be sold without the permission of both parties, or unless there is a court order.
+You should not list the home until a decision has been made.
 If you get an offer, you can't accept it since he does not agree.

 Can he sell the house without my knowing about it?

-Stacy's Question: I believe my husband is going to file for divorce.
-I am going on a trip to see my parents, and I suspect he might try to sell our house while I am gone.
+Stacy's Question: I believe my husband is planning on filing for a divorce.
+I'm going on a trip to see my parents, and I suspect he might try to sell our house while I am gone.
 I am not on the mortgage.
 We have lived in the house married for 10 yrs.
 Can he sell this house without my knowledge?

-Brette's Answer: If your name is on the deed, he can't sell it without your permission.
+Brette's Answer: If your name is on the deed, you own the property together and he can't sell it without your permission.
 You might not realize it, but it takes a long time for a sale on a house to go through - weeks.
 This isn't something he can do overnight.
-If the house is in his name only and there is no divorce proceeding started, he can sell the house. » Return to top
+If the house is in his name only and there is no divorce proceeding started, he can sell the house.

-Can I sell the house without his signature?
+Can the house be sold without his signature?

 Nancy's Question: The judge ordered me to put house up for sale.
 I have a buyer, but can't get in touch with my ex (he changed his phone number and got fired from work).
 Can I just sell the house and worry about giving him his share if we ever find him?
 Also, can I sign the paperwork for him?